 Writing content, making site design changes, and deploying new site versions should be fast and simple.
-Otherwise, I’m spending less time writing content with added cognitive overhead.
+Otherwise, I’m wasting unneccessary time and energy.

 My old website was the first site I ever created, and therefore not easy to create content with.

 I finally revamped my site with a modern tech stack that makes it much easier for me to publish content for.

 I went with Gatsby instead of Phenomic or NextJS due to its: